 If you live in the Boston area, go see this exhibit!
 It opened on Nov.
 21st and will run through January 1, 2013.
-All ages will enjoy a visit to Family Trees this holiday season.
+All ages will enjoy a visit to Family Trees this holiday season (it’s held every year).
 If you want to see more about the tree on my blog, stay tuned, because I’ll be writing several posts, with close-ups of the individual ornaments.

 I had an inkling that yesterday’s Open Studio would be well attended, so I set out to expose as much floor space as possible.
 Clearing boxes off the floor was the biggest chore.
 The many piles of stuff that have been accumulating over the past few years were in the way.
 (It’s been awhile since I’ve invited in the public) Driftwood, mailing tubes and boxes of “interesting” fabric were hauled off and temporarily absorbed into the main house.
 In the above photo, you can see boxes stored under the table.
 On Sunday afternoon, there was a steady stream of people climbing up the stairs to my studio.
 There were lots of locals, along with several people who drove down to the Cape from the Boston area.
 I was glad to see Cathy, who was unable to attend my workshop last month, due to illness.
 When she read about the open studio in this blog, she convinced her husband Dave to bring her down from Wayland yesterday!